Analogue gravity with Bose-Einstein condensates: The stationary analogue Hawking effect

 \subsubsection{Numerical time evolution of the GPE}

-This instability can be detected numerically by diagonalizing the Bogoliubov problem, as we did in Section \ref{sec:bogo-diag-SR}, but this time with periodic boundary conditions.
+This instability can be detected numerically by diagonalizing the Bogoliubov problem, as we did in Section \ref{sec:bogo-diag-SR}, but this time with periodic boundary conditions (this can be done as a follow-up exercise to Problem \ref{prob:BogoShearLayer}).
 One can for example check that the instability rate decreases when the size of the supersonic region is increased.
 Here we want to display another way to observe this physics by numerically solving the GPE in time.
+Writing a code that does this, using the following discussion, is the content of Problem \ref{prob:BHLasing}.
+A Jupyter notebook written in Julia \cite{Julia-2017} is provided as a solution.

 To do this, we will use what is known as a split-step pseudo-spectral method of integration.
 The basic idea is to perform the following approximation on the propagator

 where $H_{GP}=\mathcal{K}+\mathcal{W}$, with $\mathcal{K}=-\hbar^2\nabla^2/2m$ the kinetic part of the GPE Hamiltonian, and $\mathcal{W}$ all the rest.
 The useful property of this kind of splitting is that the exponential involving $\mathcal{W}$ is diagonal in position space (i.e. it acts by multiplication), while the exponential involving the kinetic term is diagonal in momentum space.
 One can hence represent $\Psi(\vx,t)$ on a spatial grid and then use the following steps to perform the time evolution of $\Delta t$: \begin{itemize} \item Multiply the wavefunction at time $t$ by the first part of the split propagator: